Industrial Commission Of Arizona

 Are you ready to work for an exceptional state agency that works to protect the life, health and welfare of the employees in the State of Arizona?
 Apply with us!
 The Industrial Commission of Arizona (ICA) is a progressive agency committed to the highest standards of public service and agency employee development.
 A thriving workforce in Arizona is what we strive for and work towards each day.

-- Investigating both claims and complaints filed by employees against current or former employers.
+- For investigating both claims and complaints filed by employees against current or former employers.

-- Investigating employers for compliance issues; if the employer is found to be out of compliance the Investigator will provide education and recommend whether or not a civil penalty is warranted.
+- Investigate employers for compliance issues; if the employer is found to be out of compliance the Investigator will make recommendations to bring the employer into compliance; if found to be out of compliance, will determine if a civil penalty is to be rendered to the employer and establish the dollar amount of the civil penalty.

 The Investigator will;

-- Compose detailed, comprehensive activity logs of investigative actions taken, information received; and relevancy of facts uncovered.
+- Write and keep activity logs of actions taken and information received; and relevancy of facts uncovered.

-- Keep detailed written notes of conversations with involved parties.
+- Keep written notes of conversations with involved parties.

 - AZ Driver’s License Required